stonepros/stone/doc/radosgw/STS.rst

   rgw s3 auth use sts = true

-Note: By default, STS and S3 APIs co-exist in the same namespace, and both S3 and STS APIs can be accessed via the same endpoint in Ceph Object Gateway.
+Note: By default, STS and S3 APIs co-exist in the same namespace, and both S3 and STS APIs can be accessed via the same endpoint in Stone Object Gateway.

 Examples
 ========